Request a call back

 The ethos towards students and teaching has changed dramatically in the last two decades in UK HE and the TEF can, and should, be used to further develop a culture where excellent learning environments and teaching standards are consistently and conscientiously pursued, developed and expected.
 The question of how this can be achieved is full of tensions and unpredictable sub-plots.
 What will happen in the next act certainly promises to be both fascinating and preoccupying for colleagues across the sector, regardless of their role.
 We invite you to join us in July 2017 to interrogate the meaning of ‘Generation TEF’ for your own practice, institution or research, as aligned to the ten sub-themes below:

 The Annual Conference is led by the learning and teaching community and is made possible by those who submit their ideas, research and innovations and volunteer to present their work and experiences to you.
+After receiving an extremely large volume of high quality submissions we are pleased to announce our full programme for the 2017 Annual Conference.

 CALL FOR PAPERS - NOW CLOSED